The Killing (Danish TV series)

 The Killing (Forbrydelsen) is a Danish police procedural drama television series created by Søren Sveistrup and produced by DR in co-production with ZDF Enterprises.
-It premiered on the Danish national television channel DR1 on 7 January 2007, and has since been broadcast in several other countries.
+It premiered on the Danish national television channel DR1 on 7 January 2007 and has since been broadcast in several other countries.

 The series is set in Copenhagen and revolves around Detective Inspector Sarah Lund (Sofie Gråbøl).
-Each series follows a murder case day-by-day.
+Each series follows a murder case.
 Each fifty-minute episode covers twenty-four hours of the investigation.
-The series is noted for its plot twists, season-long storylines, dark tone and for giving equal emphasis to the stories of the murdered victim's family and the effect in political circles alongside the police investigation.
-It has also been singled out for the photography of its Danish setting, and for the acting ability of its cast.
+The series is noted for its plot twists, season-long storylines and dark tone, and for giving equal emphasis to the stories of the murdered victim's family and the effect in political circles alongside the police investigation.
+It has also been singled out for the photography of its Danish setting and for the acting ability of its cast.

 The Killing has proved to be an international success, particularly in the United Kingdom, Germany and the Netherlands, receiving numerous awards and nominations including a BAFTA Award and an International Emmy.
 It has become something of a cult show.
 Novelisations of each series have been published by Macmillan.

 Production

 Development

 Søren Sveistrup, series creator and head writer, worked closely with lead actress Sofie Gråbøl throughout the writing process to develop the character of Detective Inspector Sarah Lund.
 Gråbøl, in particular, became eager to defend her character.
-Gråbøl had a history of playing emotionally demonstrative characters on Danish television—she had worked with Sveistrup before on the TV-series Nikolaj og Juliehe approached her direct to play the part of Lund before work on the script began.
+Gråbøl had a history of playing emotionally demonstrative characters on Danish television—she had worked with Sveistrup before on the TV-series Nikolaj og Julie.
+He approached her to play the part of Lund before work on the script began.

+Torleif Hoppe was co-creator and a scriptwriter on more than 20 episodes.
+He later created the 2019 crime drama series DNA.